The Marine Biological Association is a registered charity, charity registration number 226063

 Using the extensive body of information from over 100 years of research at Plymouth, the MBA is undertaking long term work on changes in fish and plankton, and leads the Marine Environmental Change Network.
 The MBA also led the MarClim programme, studying rocky shore indicators of climate change.

-The National Marine Biological Library (NMBL) comprises the MBA’s library and archive collections covering the marine life and environmental sciences, and provides a range of information services that support research in the marine sciences locally, nationally and internationally.
+The National Marine Biological Library (NMBL) is responsible of supporting the scientific work of the MBA, the Sir Alister Hardy Foundation for Ocean Science (SAHFOS) and Plymouth Marine Laboratory (PML) researchers, MBA members, and the MBA’s education and communication strategies.
+Its holdings cover the marine life and environmental sciences, and the NMBL provides a range of information services that support research in the marine sciences locally, nationally and internationally.
 The collection is one of the world’s largest of its kind, constituting a unique source of information in its subject area.

-The MBA hosts the Data Archive for Seabed Species and Habitats (DASSH) part of the UK Marine Environmental Data and Information Network (MEDIN)
+The MBA hosts the Archive for Marine Species and Habitats Data (DASSH) part of the UK Marine Environmental Data and Information Network (MEDIN)

 MarLIN was started in 1998 and disseminates knowledge for marine environmental management, protection and education including undertaking commissioned research and education.